Skip to main content

 How to set up DTMF tones

-From the left sidebar, click Agent, then scroll down to Knowledge.
+From the left sidebar, click Agent, then scroll down to Training.

 2. Add instructions for when to dial digits

-In your knowledge base, tell your receptionist what digits to press and under what circumstances.
+In your Training section, add a knowledge entry that tells your receptionist what digits to press and under what circumstances.

 Example instructions: